Nerts: History

 Card game expert David Parlett says the game of Racing Demon is of English origin and was created in the 1890s.
-It is recorded as Racing Demon in the 1920s and 1930s with accounts soon following in American publications from 1934 onwards under the name Pounce.
+It is recorded as Racing Demon in the 1920s and 1930s with accounts soon afterwards in American publications from 1934 onwards under the name Pounce.
 In 1927, Robert Hülsemann published a description of the game in German under the name Rasender Teufel ("Racing Demon").
-Meanwhile, the American "National Nertz Association" blog says it is unaware of any known inventor or specific date of creation for the game, but that it has been around since the 1940s.
-Today proprietary Racing Demon cards are produced for it, consisting of ordinary 52-card Anglo-American pattern packs with different coloured backs.
+Meanwhile, the American "National Nertz Association" blog says that the association is unaware of any known inventor or specific date of creation for the game and it has been around since the 1940s.
+Today, proprietary Racing Demon cards are produced, consisting of ordinary 52-card Anglo-American pattern packs with different coloured backs.